jasperfrontend/jasperfrontend.github.io/readme.md

 This is an OBS overlay.
 It plays video thanks to [teklynk/twitch_clips_player](https://github.com/teklynk/twitch_clips_player).

 ## Default implementation
-Add `?streamer=streamernamehere` to the end of the URL to show clips!
+Add `?channel=streamernamehere` to the end of the URL to show clips!
 [https://jasperfrontend.github.io/soon.html?channel=xqc](https://jasperfrontend.github.io/soon.html?channel=xqc)

 Remove the logo, change the text, remove the chat, remove the background\*